spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 published: true
 ---

+I have been a professional web developer for 10 months now and used both MacOs and Windows in that time.
+My preferred one to use is Windows, for no other reason that I like to have my Ctrl key as the key to use for copy paste operations and I can use my left pinky instead of my thumb.
+Anyway, let's leave the weak reasoning behind as that's no the purpose of this post.

 This is the refresh on my guide from the start of the year on setting up a web development environment on a windows machine.

-https://twitter.com/ken_wheeler/status/1075556283795824640
+If you're still hatin' on Windows then grow up!

+Let's see what Ken has to say about it: https://twitter.com/ken_wheeler/status/1075556283795824640

 Initial update: